sciencepal/dockers/hadoop_hive_spark_docker/README.md

 1. Build cluster using **./build.sh**

-2. Once all images are built, start cluster by **./cluster.sh start**
+2. Once all images are built, start cluster by **./cluster_dockerhub.sh start**

-3. Verify the containers running by **docker ps -as**. nodemaster, node2, node3 and psqlhms containers should be running.
+3. Verify the containers running by **docker ps -as**. nodemaster, node2, node3, psqlhms edge, nifi, huenode, zeppelin containers should be running.

 4. Enter any container this way: **docker exec -u hadoop -it nodemaster /bin/bash**